 Tortoises love being touched.
 They enjoy gentle petting, massages, and scratches on the top of their heads, their necks, and their shells.

 Tortoise shells are not the rock-solid mass they seem to be.
-Shells aren’t as sensitive as tortoise skin, but they can still sense different touches.
+Shells aren’t as sensitive as tortoise skin but can still sense different touches.

 Once the parasites and bugs are off, the tortoise feels immense relief.
 A captive tortoise may instinctively crane his neck to simulate what tortoises and birds do in the wild.